 By Sylvester Thompson

-This is contained in a press statement issued by Alex Abutu, the AATF Communications Officer and made available in Abuja on Friday.
+This is contained in a press statement issued by Alex Abutu, AATF Communication Officer for West and Central Africa, in Abuja on Sunday.

 He said the admission of Sharubutu was based on the recommendation of Dr Mohammad Abubakar, Minister, Minister of Agriculture and Rural Development.